- conforms_to::[[Decision Form Contract]]

 Defer publication entirely until the graph is substantial enough to justify it.
 Work in the workshop repository until a larger critical mass of nodes and conventions exists, then publish as a more complete artifact.
 Rejected because publication is part of how the project learns what the practice needs.
 A published seed that fails to produce a second cycle teaches the project something the workshop-only path cannot.

 Use an existing static-site generator (Jekyll, Hugo, Eleventy, Astro) with a thin adapter.
 Defer the pipeline itself by adopting a stable tool and writing only the node-specific adapters.
-Rejected because the pipeline's forkability commitments ([[Adopt Forkable Publication Model]]) require a self-contained repository, and existing SSGs carry dependency surface (plugin ecosystems, toolchain versions, content model assumptions) that forks would inherit and need to maintain.
-The first cycle's pipeline is ~500 lines of Python with one dependency; a fork can read it end to end.
+Rejected because the pipeline's scion commitments ([[Adopt Self-Sovereign Graph Publication]]) require a self-contained repository, and existing SSGs carry dependency surface (plugin ecosystems, toolchain versions, content model assumptions) that scions would inherit and need to maintain.
+The first cycle's pipeline is ~500 lines of Python with one dependency; a scion can read it end to end.

 What Would Change It

 The seeded corpus produces a second cycle of contribution. [[The Second Cycle of Contribution Happens]] is the project's success metric; if the first cycle actually produces sustained second-cycle contribution, the project has earned the right to invest in capabilities beyond the minimum.
-The MVA stance would narrow: the capabilities the second cycle specifically wants would return to scope, while the ones still speculative stay deferred.
+The Minimum Viable Architecture stance would narrow: the capabilities the second cycle specifically wants would return to scope, while the ones still speculative stay deferred.

 A deferred capability becomes blocking rather than absent.
 The current deferrals assume readers can navigate the graph adequately without heading links, search, or an interactive explorer.
 If use reveals that specific capabilities are blocking participation -- not just inconvenient -- the stance narrows around those specifically.
 The revisit condition is evidence of blocking, not preference for more.